 The Best National Parks in the Northeast can be the perfect family vacation.
 National Parks are some of America’s most beautiful places.
 They are great places to visit with kids and can be a very affordable vacation.
 Include one of these National Parks in your next Northeast family vacation for a fun outdoors trip.
+National Parks have a wonderful Junior Rangers Program that provides educational activities within the Park.
+National Parks also offer Kid-Friendly Hikes and many more activities.

 The National Parks offer an America the Beautiful pass which is an annual pass good for 12 months and allows free access to hundreds of National Parks, historic and other sites.
 Utilizing the pass is a great addition to a cheap family vacation.
+If you have a fourth-grader in the family they can get a free pass through every kid in a park program.

 Acadia National Park is my favorite Northeast National Park.
 Located 7 hours drive from Albany, NY, and about 9 hours from NYC.
 You can easily spend a week or more in the area exploring the National Park and Bar Harbor.
 Acadia National Park is great for hiking as well as kayaking and biking and they even have a sand beach and a lighthouse which are fun to view.
 You can also walk across a landbridge only visible during certain times of day and walk across the bay to an island.
 This Acadia National Park itinerary will help you plan everything from budget accommodations to all the top activities.